 - Number of lectures or laboratory periods included within each course

 - Grades (marks) received

-All prospective Washington University international students whose first language is not English are required to take either the TOEFL or IELTS.
+All prospective Washington University international students whose first language is not English are required to take either the TOEFL, IELTS, or Duolingo English Test.
 See our

 English Testing Requirements page for more information.